Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- He's also chipped in on the ground, with 118 rushing yards (7.9 ypg) on 35 carries with one rushing touchdown.
+- He has tacked on 118 rushing yards on 35 carries (plus one touchdown), averaging 7.9 yards per game.

-- The Browns have called a pass in 51.9% of their plays from scrimmage this year while running the ball 48.1% of the time.
+- The Browns have thrown the football in 51.9% of their plays from scrimmage this year while running the ball 48.1% of the time.
 This offensive attack ranks 19th in the NFL in points scored.

-- Mayfield accounts for 32.0% of his team's red zone plays, with 41 of his 380 pass attempts coming from inside the opponent's 20-yard line.
+- Mayfield has thrown 41 passes in the red zone this season, 32.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mayfield's matchup with the Steelers.